mmondics/aiops-z/README.md

 15. **Navigate through the various tabs to show more data - Speed, Resources, HTTP requests, and Pages.**

     What we've seen so far is all related to the *website* metrics, not the *application* itself.
-In the next section, we will dig into how the application running on OpenShift on IBM zSystems is running.
+In the next section, we will dig into how the application running on OpenShift on IBM Z is running.

 16. **Click the Applications option in the left side menu.**